decodewithdeepak/node-js/node-js-notes.md

 ## 10. Complete Express REST API Example

-Here's a complete example of a REST API built using Express.js that implements all the HTTP methods (GET, POST, PUT, PATCH, DELETE):
+Here's the complete example of a REST API that you've built using Express.js, implementing all the HTTP methods (GET, POST, PUT, PATCH, DELETE):

 ```javascript
 // Building REST API's using Node and Express.js